GREDF Staff

 badgleym@gredf.org

-Madison was hired as Director of Business Development in December of 2021.
-She has an undergraduate degree in strategic communications with an emphasis in marketing from Quincy University.
-She has an extensive background in digital marketing, graphic design, public relations and communications.
+Madison was hired as the Director of Business Development in December 2021, and has since been promoted to the position of Vice President.
+She holds an undergraduate degree in strategic communications with a focus on marketing from Quincy University, along with a Graduate Certificate in Community Development from Kansas State University.
+She has an extensive background in digital marketing, public relations and communications.
 Previously, Madison worked at Culver-Stockton College as the Coordinator of Advancement and Alumni Programs where she planned and executed events, built relationships with alumni and worked to meet fundraising goals.
-Now, as Director of Business Development, Madison works to enhance the quality of life for individuals and businesses in Adams County.
-As Director of Business Development, Madison will serve as the go-to for businesses in the region, helping them in all parts of their business.
-Outside of the office, she enjoys crafting, spending time with friends and family and walks in local parks.
+In her role as Vice President, Madison is dedicated to improving the quality of life for individuals and businesses in Adams County, she will be the primary contact for regional businesses, responsible for business attraction, site selection, grant management, and overseeing daily office operations in the President’s absence.
+Outside of the office, she enjoys baking, spending time with friends and family and walks in local parks.

 Nikki Albright – Office Administrator